Rafael-ZP/LLM_Project_Using_LangChain_and_GooglePalm/README.md

 ## Overview

-The project is an end-to-end question-answering system leveraging LangChain for document loading, Google Palm LLM for language understanding, FAISS for vector indexing, and Hugging Face's pre-trained models for efficient retrieval of answers from a dataset.
+The project is an end-to-end question-answering system leveraging LangChain for document loading, Google Palm LLM for language understanding, FAISS for vector indexing, and Hugging Face's pre-trained models for efficient retrieval of answers from the dataset.

 ## LM Project | End to End LLM Project Using LangChain, Google Palm